top of page

 Atmosphere 3

 The gameday atmosphere is about what one would expect from an OHL game.
-The presentation is fairly traditional with the expected playlist and announcements and promotions.
+The presentation is fairly traditional with the expected playlist, announcements, and promotions.
 The Timbits minor hockey game takes place during the second intermission, giving local kids the opportunity to skate on the same ice as their local heroes.
-The Colts mascot, Charlie Horse, takes part in the pregame ceremonies and interacts with fans around the arena.
+The Colts mascots, Charlie Horse and Carley Horse, take part in the pregame ceremonies and interact with fans around the arena.

 Neighbourhood 4